nacnudz/Bell-Music-Creator/replit.md

 # Overview

-This is a Streamlit-based audio processing application that allows users to upload and process audio files.
-The application provides a web interface for handling MP3 and WAV audio files with size validation and processing capabilities.
-It uses PyDub for audio manipulation and includes progress tracking for user feedback during file processing operations.
+This is the Bell Music Creator - a Streamlit-based audio processing application that allows users to upload music files and combine them with bell sounds.
+The application crops music files to 3 minutes, adds fade effects, and appends bell files.
+It features a bell file library system where users can save and reuse bell files via a dropdown selector, along with the option to upload new bell files.

 # User Preferences